A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 - Then write, “I thought you might be interested in our latest news:”

-- Then cut and paste the release into the body of the email.
-Be sure your contact information is right there.
+- Then cut and paste the press release into the body of the email.
+Be sure your contact information is included.

 - Embed your photos in the email.

-- Then, attach the news release as a PDF and attach the photos and a video if you have one.
+- Then, attach the press release as a PDF and the photos and a video if you have one.

 - Hit send.

-- When you have sent your release to everyone whose contact information you have, you can then send a batch email to the general news inboxes of all media outlets.
-Use the BCC function.
+- When you’ve sent your press release to everyone whose contact information you have, you can then send a batch email to the general news inboxes of all media outlets.
+Use the blind carbon copy (BCC:) email function.

-- Then, cut-and-paste the text into the body of the email, imbed the photos, attach the release as a PDF, attach photos, and send.
+- Then, cut and paste the text into the body of the email, embed the photos, attach the press release as a PDF, attach photos and a video if you have one, and hit send.

 Then, keep trying!
 Building media relations takes time and persistence.